Typical path components in tent map inverse limits

-\begin{theorem} Let $s\in[\sqrt{2}, 2]$, and let $\hI_s$ be the inverse limit of the tent map $f_s$ restricted to its core~$I_s$. \begin{enumerate}[(a)] \item If the critical orbit of $f_s$ is not dense in $I_s$, then the set of globally leaf regular points of $\hI_s$ contains a dense $G_\delta$ set.
+\begin{theorem} Let $s\in(\sqrt{2}, 2]$, and let $\hI_s$ be the inverse limit of the tent map $f_s$ restricted to its core~$I_s$. \begin{enumerate}[(a)] \item For all $s$, the set of globally leaf regular points has full measure with respect to the measure induced on $\hI_s$ by the unique absolutely continuous invariant measure for $f_s$.

+\item If the critical orbit of $f_s$ is not dense in $I_s$, then the set of globally leaf regular points of $\hI_s$ contains a dense $G_\delta$ set.

 \item If the critical orbit of $f_s$ is dense in $I_s$, then the complement of the set of globally leaf regular points of $\hI_s$ contains a dense $G_\delta$ set.
-Indeed, there is a dense $G_\delta$ set of points whose path components are either points or are locally homeomorphic to~$[0,1)$, and whose $\hf_s$-orbits are dense in~$\hI_s$.
+Indeed, there is a dense $G_\delta$ set of points whose path components are either points or are locally homeomorphic to~$[0,1)$, and whose $\hf_s$-orbits are dense in~$\hI_s$. \end{enumerate} \end{theorem}

-\item For all $s$, the set of globally leaf regular points is full measure with respect to the measure induced on $\hI_s$ by the unique absolutely continuous invariant measure for $f_s$. \end{enumerate} \end{theorem}

 Parts~(b) and~(c) of this result are built upon the foundation of well-known topological properties of tent map inverse limits and, while new, are expected from the existing literature (see, in particular, \cite{bruin}).
 Part~(a), on the other hand, requires the introduction of new measure theoretic ideas: in particular, a measure $\alpha_x$ defined on almost every fiber $\pi_0^{-1}(x)$, where $\pi_0\colon\hI_s\to I_s$ is the projection.
 This measure is defined by an explicit formula in Definition~\ref{alpha_x}: its crucial property, given by Theorem~\ref{holo}, is its holonomy invariance on appropriate collections of arcs in~$\hI_s$ which connect two fibers.
 We also show (Theorem~\ref{disthm}) that the collection of measures $\{\alpha_x\}$ is a prescribed scalar multiple of the disintegration onto the fibers of the measure induced on $\hI_s$ by the unique absolutely continuous invariant measure for~$f_s$.
 These properties, coupled with the topological structure of~$\hI_s$ and the ergodicity of the natural extension, yield part~(a) of the theorem.